-The theme of “Family/Fireworks/Freedom” eloquently spells out the passion the LaPorte Jaycees have for staging the 4th of July fireworks and parade that have made the community a top spot to celebrate for more than 70 years.
-Other organizations add to the fun for two fabulous days!
+The theme of “America Proud.
+LaPorte Proud” eloquently spells out the passion the LaPorte Kiwanis Club has for staging the 4th of July parade that has made the community a top spot to celebrate for 76 years.
+Other organizations add to the fun all weekend long!
 Here’s what’s going on:

 Parade – LaPorte is officially proclaimed state capital for the day on July 4 when one of the biggest parades in Indiana heads through town, starting at 10 a.m.
 Extravagant floats, bands, twirlers, dancers and more stretch for two-and-a-half miles in this salute to freedom that lasts two to three hours.

 Run for Riley – Before the big parade, lace up your running shoes for the annual 5k Run for Riley.
 Sponsored by the LaPorte Kiwanis Club, the run begins at 9 a.m.
 Proceeds go to Riley Hospital for Children.

 Fireworks – After a great day at the 76th Annual 4th of July Parade, head over to Fox Park Amphitheater for a patriotic show by the LaPorte County Symphony Orchestra!
 Then, stick around for the City of LaPorte’s free Firework Extravaganza to take place over Clear Lake!

 Get Patriotic in Michigan City